 Manual compression remains the most commonly used method for vascular access closure.
 Manual compression is effective; however, it is limited by the need to interrupt anticoagulation, and it requires prolonged bed rest.8,9 In antegrade puncture, manual compression is much more difficult, particularly in obese patients, and leads to prolonged bleeding time periods.
 It is well described that prolonged bleeding is associated with increased morbidity and may affect mortality.5 Additionally, theoretically, manual compression may compromise newly established blood flow to the extremity resulting in complications such as thrombosis.
 In addition, frequently with antegrade approach, the physician is puncturing a severely diseased artery with diminished elasticity.
 This is because antegrade approach is only used to treat peripheral artery disease.
 Although manual compression remains the most commonly utilized technique for access management, vascular closure devices may provide benefits to patients.8 Over the last 20 years, various vascular closure devices have become available for use to allow for early hemostasis and ambulation of patients after percutaneous femoral diagnostic or interventional coronary or peripheral procedures.7,10,11 While many designs of vascular closure devices are available, plug-mediated devices have a reported high success rate of up to 97.9%.12 One such device is the VASCADE VCS.
 The VASCADE VCS is indicated for femoral arterial access site closure while reducing times to hemostasis and ambulation in patients who have undergone diagnostic or interventional endovascular catheterization procedures.

 The VASCADE VCS (Cardiva Medical) is a next-generation extravascular technology that consists of a bioresorbable thrombogenic collagen patch.
 The device is compatible with 5, 6, or 7 Fr introducer sheaths and consists of an expandable nitinol disk that locates the vessel wall and provides temporary hemostasis and a retractable/lockable sleeve that houses a bovine-derived collagen patch.
 At the completion of the interventional procedure, the VASCADE device is inserted through the existing introducer sheath, the disk is deployed in the lumen of the artery or vein, the sheath is removed over the device, and the disc is brought against the vessel wall to achieve temporary hemostasis.
 The protective sleeve is unlocked and retracted, exposing the collagen patch in the tissue tract at the arteriotomy or veinotomy site.
 The disk is collapsed, and the device is removed, leaving only the collagen patch behind in the tissue tract.
 There are no intravascular components.
-The patch expands upon exposure of collagen to blood and surrounding tissue fluid, filling the tissue tract and promoting coagulation and hemostasis (Figure 1 and Video 1).
+The patch expands upon exposure of collagen to blood and surrounding tissue fluid, filling the tissue tract and promoting coagulation and hemostasis (Figure 1).

 VASCADE VCS is considered an active closure device that has been shown to have a significantly shorter compression time (<5 minutes) in retrograde femoral access at lower pressures than manual compression.
 The benefit of an extravascular device is that it does not compromise the arterial lumen and leaves nothing behind within the artery.13 The VASCADE VCS was assessed previously in clinical trial for retrograde access in coronary procedures.
 In the RESPECT study,14 a 420 patient, prospective, multicenter, randomized clinical trial comparing VASCADE VCS with manual compression (MC), VASCADE VCS proved statistically superior minor complication rates and time to hemostasis (TTH) for both interventional and diagnostic cases.
 Additionally, VASCADE VCS demonstrated no major complications.
 There are limited published data available for the closure of antegrade peripheral vascular access during endovascular procedures.12 This type of closure is associated with periooperative access site complications.6,15 In an effort to potentially improve antegrade access closure, a study was conducted to assess the VASCADE VCS in closure of access sites after antegrade femoral puncture performed as an element of treating patients with PAD.
 This post-market registry was designed to capture data specific to this procedural technique and was conducted under an FDA-approved indication.